-Clark’s undergraduate student employment program provides opportunities for you to gain professional experience by working in a variety of departments on campus and in the local community.
+Clark’s student employment program provides opportunities for you to gain professional experience by working in a variety of departments on campus and in the local community.
 In these workplace settings, you can make use of your talents while you acquire new skills that will help you prepare for life after Clark.

-Most departments post their student employment positions on Handshake in July and August.
 Since new positions are posted daily, you will want to check back often to find the on-campus job that best fits your interests.

-To find on-campus jobs, go to the “Jobs” tab in Handshake.
-Then click the “Filters” button and choose “On-campus.”
+To find on-campus jobs, go to the Jobs tab in Handshake.
+Then click the Filters button and choose On-campus.

-Many hiring managers begin reviewing applications starting in mid-late August.
 If you are a final candidate for a position, a hiring manager will contact you to schedule an interview.
 Please be patient and wait for the hiring manager to contact you.